- US Online Poker

 However, it was the first state to talk seriously about legalizing online poker, back in 2005, before the federal government had really begun its campaign against it.
 Then, as now, there were significant obstacles: It would require a constitutional amendment, for starters, which means a referendum.
 This is why the current effort consists of a resolution and a companion bill: the former calls for a ballot question, the latter lays out (in bare bones terms) what the proposed market would look like.

-The 2005 effort wasn’t particularly organized, and neither is this one.
-The plan mostly seems to be to test the waters with the voting public and go from there.
-That doesn’t bode very well for the bill’s chances.
-On the plus side, even some who aren’t necessarily in favor of online poker would like to see the question put to the ballot, simply to put it to rest one way or another.
-Even it it does pass, however, there will be a long road ahead to actually implementing it.
+The 2005 effort wasn’t particularly organized, and neither was this one.
+The plan mostly seemed to be to test the waters with the voting public and go from there.
+That didn’t bode very well for the bill’s chances.
+As it turns out, the public never got its chance to weigh in, since the Senate voted unanimously against putting the question on the ballot.

 Not every state with an active bill is likely to see it pass.
 Nor is every state without one a lost cause.
 Here we look at some states that aren’t currently considering legislation, but are nonetheless a part of the overall conversation.